1101712/lucid-dreaming-out-of-body-travel/README.md

 take a test for a predisposition to lucid dreaming on a third-party website.The test is available on the website of the research laboratory, the results of which are published in specialized scientific journals.

-It is also the goal to make it easy to users to find all the nesessary and trustworthy information in one place.
-The site should be easily to navigate as well as aesthetically pleasing.
+It is also the goal to make it easy for users to find all the nesessary and trustworthy information in one place.
+The site should be easily navigated as well as aesthetically pleasing.

-The three types of buttons enable an intuitive UX
+The three types of buttons enabling an intuitive UX
-1. The first type are buttons representing internal links, and they are separate from the usual navigation menu.
-The "hover feature" simply underlines the button when user hovers her cursor over them.
+1. The first type, are buttons representing internal links, and they are separate from the usual navigation menu.
+The "hover feature" simply underlines the button when user hovers their cursor over them.
 This highlights the fact that the button is an active link.
 2. The second type are buttons leading to other websites.
 To represent their role, they have an animated "hover feature" with arrows appearing when user hovers her cursor over them.
-These buttons will open the link in a new window, so that the user stays on the website after checking out the suggested external content.
+These buttons will open the link in a new window, so that the user returns to the website after checking out the suggested external content.
 3. The third type is the "Submit" button in the UX survey.
 It does not have a "hover feature" due to it not being an active link.
 The address for the action is taken from the example from CodeInstitute given to verify the form is being submitted correctly.
 To keep site open, used "_blank" to open in new window.